 The Mitsubishi Adventure may have passed on, but in its place is the Mitsubishi Xpander MPV which is poised to carry its predecessor’s legacy.

 The Dynamic Shield grille is certainly a striking (if not polarizing) conversation piece, while the short hood complements its elevated seat height for better visibility.
-An all-new platform underpins the Xpander, giving it passenger car road manners despite the tall stance.
+An all-new platform underpins the Mitsubishi Xpander Philippines, giving it passenger car road manners despite the tall stance.

 2020 Mitsubishi Xpander Cross: What makes it different from a regular Xpander?

 If you think the Xpander name is just an empty promise, take a look at the cavernous interior.
 The steering wheel offers tilt and telescopic adjustment.
 There’s plenty of room on the front seats despite the large center console, while the third-row seats virtually fold flat with an easy-pull tab on the seat rests.

 There’s a charging port for each seating row, ensuring that tech-inclined passengers won’t run out of charge while on the go.
 A 7-inch touchscreen handles onboard entertainment, with smartphone mirroring and offline navigation capabilities.

 Mitsubishi's Xpander MPV inherits elements from both the Adventure and the Lancer